|Guide||♦||10 Triplogs||0 Topics|

 As you approach the power lines, take a short jog east along a dirt road that joins the road directly under the power lines, where you go right and cross a cattle guard.
 Immediately take another dirt road to the left and follow it a short distance, watching for the cairns to branch off into the trees on the right.
 You eventually rejoin the road, which takes you the rest of the way down to Mail Trail Tank #2 at the edge of the rim, roughly four miles from the trailhead.

 Just before you reach Mail Trail Tank #2, be looking for a signpost on the left that is somewhat hidden by a tree.
 The sign indicates four miles to Fossil Springs.
-Follow the trail and cairns up a short ridge and then drop down to the Wilderness boundary marker, with big views into Fossil Creek canyon below.
-The trail down is fairly well defined and marked with cairns and signs as you descend to a plateau above the creek.
-At some point you will be directly north of Fossil Springs, but there are cliff bands below you and the trail continues traversing well to the east.
+Follow the trail and cairns up a short ridge and then drop down to the Wilderness boundary marker, with extensive views into Fossil Creek canyon below.
+The trail down is relatively well defined and marked with cairns and signs as you descend to a plateau above the creek.
+At some point, you will be directly north of Fossil Springs, but there are cliff bands below you, and the trail continues traversing well to the east.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.